danielpopek94/todos_backend/readme.md

 # Todo App Server

-This is a Express.js server for a Todo application.
+This is a Express.js server for a [Todo application](https://github.com/danielpopek94/task_manager).
 It provides an API to manage todos with basic CRUD operations.

 ## Features

+- Authentication by JSON Web Token.
 - Fetch todos based on the `userId` query parameter.
 - Create a new todo with the `POST /todos` endpoint.
 - Update a todo with the `PATCH /todos/:id` endpoint.